tedca77/IME/README.md

 *	location :  either #latlon,~postcode or #place:

 In order of priority, IME will process files as follows:
 * Dates are set irrespective of other instructions.
-If a new date is found, this can determine if new events are applicable;
+If a new date is found, this can determine if new Events are applicable;
-* If longitude and latitude metadata is present, it will be used to geocode, if it has not already been geocoded;
+* If longitude and latitude metadata is present in a file, it will be used to geocode, if it has not already been geocoded;
-* If there is no latitude and longitude present, then any place, postcode or latlon instructions are used;
+* If there is no latitude and longitude present, then any Place, Postcode or Latlon instructions are used;
-* If an event is found, then metadata can be updated, although IME will not overwrite any existing latitude and longitude information.
+* If an Event is found, then metadata can be updated, although IME will not overwrite any existing latitude and longitude information.
 If multiple events are matched (e.g. a holiday and a birthday during the holiday), the title, description and keywords are concatenated together in the metadata.

-# Audit Trail of Changes
+# Running Multiple Times
+IME has been designed so that it can run mutiple times across your image library, without having to rerun all the processing again.
+It does this by adding comments into the files which provides an audit trail of changes.
 On completion of processing, IME will add a value to the following fields:
-1. JPEG Comments section – this is modified with a new comment for each modification
+1. JPEG Comments section – this is modified with a new comment for each modification;
-2. Instructions (IPTC) metadata is updated
+2. Instructions (IPTC) metadata is updated with a new comment or an updated comment;
-3. Windows Comments metadata is updated.
+3. Windows Comments metadata is updated with a new comment or an updated comment.
 In each case, the command which had been entered will be updated with “DONE” in the three fields described above.)
 For example:
 ```
 #processedDONE: